psychemedia/storytelling-notes/three-heads-well.md

 So she went in to her mother, and as she arrived thus covered with gold, she was well received, both by her and her sister.

 The girl told all that had happened to her; and as soon as the mother heard how she had come by so much wealth, she was very anxious to obtain the same good luck for the ugly and lazy daughter.
-She had to seat herself by the well and spin ; and in order that her shuttle might be stained with blood, she stuck her hand into a thorn bush and pricked her finger.
+She had to seat herself by the well and spin; and in order that her shuttle might be stained with blood, she stuck her hand into a thorn bush and pricked her finger.
 Then she threw her shuttle into the well, and jumped in after it.

 She came, like the other, to the beautiful meadow and walked along the very same path.
 When she got to the oven the bread again cried, "Oh, take me out! take me out! or I shall burn; I have been baked a long time!"
 But the lazy thing answered, "As if I had any wish to make myself dirty?" and on she went.
 Soon she came to the apple-tree, which cried, "Oh, shake me! shake me! we apples are all ripe!"
 But she answered, "I like that! one of you might fall on my head," and so went on.